stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/tenant-onboarding.md

 # Add new tenant

-To onborad a new tenant in gitops structure, you need to do following.
+To onboard a new tenant in gitops structure, you need to do following.

 We broadly categorize tenants into two types: